trueadm/ripple/website/docs/guide/reactivity.md

 ## Effects

-When dealing with a reactive state, you might want to be able to create side-effects based on changes that happen upon updates.
+When dealing with reactive state, you might want to be able to create side-effects based on changes that happen upon updates.
 To do this, you can use `effect`: